ipfs-inactive/docs/content/guides/examples/config.md

 leave it blank, the gateway server will not start.

 ### Mounts
-The mounts config values specifies the default mountpoints for the ipfs and ipns virtual filesystems, if no other directories are specified by the `ipfs mount` command.
+The mounts config values specifies the default mount points for the ipfs and ipns virtual file systems, if no other directories are specified by the `ipfs mount` command.
 These folders should exist, and have permissions for your user to be able to mount to them via fuse.